momentohq/public-dev-docs/docs/cache/pattern/api-caching.md

   }
 }
 ```
-4. Since the weather is unlikely to change that frequently for a particular city, and since a call to a remote API can be expensive, we can cache the results using [Momento Javascript SDK](../../sdks).
+4. Recall that this scenario is well-suited for caching.
+We can cache the results using [Momento Javascript SDK](../../sdks).
-For code reusability, we use the Decorator Pattern to wrap `CachingWeatherDescriptionClient` around an abstract `WeatherDescriptionClient` that we have created in an earlier step.
+For code reusability, we use [the Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) to wrap `CachingWeatherDescriptionClient` around an abstract `WeatherDescriptionClient` that we have created in an earlier step.
 Note that this requires no code-change to the existing `WolframWeatherDescriptionClient`.
 ```typescript
 import {CacheClient, CacheGet} from '@gomomento/sdk';